atomaszewicz/Bond/RStudio/Analysis.md

 An unsuprising result, the films with the highest and lowest individual ratings are also the ones with the highest and lowest average scores.
 Since it's only an average over 4, the extreme scores will drag up/down the average significantly, not to mention that each metric is presumably a trustworthy gauge of the quality in and of itself.

-The extremes obviously don't tell the whole story, so next let's look at all the scores from the 4 metrics.
-To help visuzalie we'll add make the points different shapes for each Bond.
+The extremes obviously don't tell the whole story, so let's look at all the scores in between.
+Let's make a point-and-line plot to see how the metrics changed over time.

 ```R
 First we must add a 'date' and 'bond' column to our data